chopsushi206/ReadmeGenerator/README.md

   ## Usage

-  As a user I want to quickly generat a README file for a new project
+  As a user I want to quickly generate a README file for a new project

   ## Licenses